 Erasmus+ traineeship students who are not nominated online must send the signed Learning Agreeement and the transcript of records to their host department, preferably before the deadline for applications: 1 May/1 November.

-As a traineeship student you will have access to student housing for international students, but please note that the rent must be paid from the start of the semester even if you plan to arrive at a later date.
+As a traineeship student you will have access to student housing for international students if you apply within the deadlines, but please note that the rent must be paid from the start of the semester even if you plan to arrive at a later date.

 Courses in English

-Erasmus students may choose from more than 800 courses offered in English.
+Erasmus students may choose from a wide range of courses offered in English.

 The course descriptions give detailed information about each course, course content, when it's taught etc. The list is updated for the coming semester in late November/mid-May.